for-in loop should not be used on arrays

 This rule applies when for-in loop is used on arrays.

-for-in loop is not recommended by the following:
+for-in loop is not recommended on arrays for the following reasons:

 • for-in loop is slower than for loop.

-• A variable in for-in loop means index of an array.
-But programmers tend to consider it as element of an array.
+• for-in loop variable holds array indexes.
+But programmers tend to consider it as having array elements.

 Noncompliant Code Example